How to Break a Creative Block

 - Becky Retzer at Just in Thyme

-- SHOP NOW and don't forget the host code: 37DDAN93.
+- SHOP NOW and don't forget the host code: RCWTPZYD.
 This month's Product Rewards Club members will receive:

-- Orders over $75: The Paper Sampler AND 1/8" Fresh Fig Sheer Ribbon!
+- Orders over $75: The Paper Sampler AND the Tutti-fruitti self-adhesive sequins (New in the Occasions Catalog!)

 - If you have an order over $150, DON'T USE THE HOST CODE, but get your Stampin' Rewards, AND the free gifts from me!